14.1 Compulsory Additional Modules - OFA

 14.1.4 Submission of study plans

 Each student is responsible for submitting an individual study plan.
 The School considers the plan to be a reference document for all intents and purposes.
-Its contents also attest to the conformity of the choices made by the student to the standards set by legal regulations and the provisions of the Rules of the Degree Programme.
+Its contents also attest to the conformity of the choices made by the student with the standards set by legal regulations and the provisions of the Rules of the B.Sc.
+Programme.

 N.B.: Students are strongly encouraged to save and print the study plan submitted.